 Yes, it is.

-Electrolysis permanently destroys the growth cells of the hair follicle, preventing treated hairs from growing back.
-Treatment can be applied to most facial and body parts including eyebrows, chin, upper and lower lip, jaw line, sides of the face, breasts, underarms, abdomen, bikini line, fingers and toes, legs and back.
+Electrolysis Hair Removal permanently destroys the growth cells of the hair follicle, preventing treated hairs from growing back.
+Treatment can be applied to most facial and body parts including eyebrows, chin, upper and lower lip, jawline, sides of the face, breasts, underarms, abdomen, bikini line, fingers and toes, legs and back.